Full disclosure

 You could talk about technological spinoffs from basic science, but that misses the point.
 The reason why it's worth spending people's money on research into the fundamental workings of the universe is because people want to know the answers.
 They might not understand the details, and more often than not they've been traumatized by science classes from high school, but ordinary people really care about these deep questions.
 That's why they buy books and go to lectures by Carl Sagan, Stephen Hawking, or Brian Greene.
 The amount that gets spent on this kind of research is small compared to numerous other government projects (bridges in Alaska, anyone?), and the results are an unambiguous good for society.
 And the unfortunate fact is, some experiments aren't worth doing at all unless you're willing to spend the money.
 For half the cost of the Linear Collider, you won't get half the science -- you'll get nothing.
 Maybe that's the choice that the country wants to make; but that's not the impression I get from talking with people on airplanes who are fascinated by what I do.

+Here is my favorite part of Easterbrook's latest: Today's science community is pressuring Congress and the legislatures of Europe to fund incredibly expensive mega-projects almost certain to benefit no one but the scientists themselves.
+It's hard not to conclude that physicists and their universities are using mumbo-jumbo about Einstein and the universe--knowing not one member of Congress has any idea what a "gravity wave" is supposed to be or whether this matters--to hoodwink taxpayers into providing cushy jobs for tenured researchers and their postdocs.
 Ah, yes, the cushy jobs.
 I'm so jaded by now, it's nice to be reminded about how easy my life is.
 Just last night (Sunday), when I bumped into one of my students in the office around 10 p.m., and we talked about modifications of the Friedmann equation in the presence of Lorentz-violating vector fields, here I thought we were working hard just because we cared so much about the research we were doing.
 I had completely forgotten that we were really in it for the extended vacation time, exorbitant salary, and total absence of responsibility that comes with an academic appointment.

 Don't get me wrong; I love my job, wouldn't trade it for anything.
 But "cushy" isn't the word I (or anyone in their right mind) would use to describe it.
 Almost anyone who grinds through grad school and postdocs to get a faculty job as a scientist could be making more money for less work doing something else.
 But there are a lot more people trying to get these jobs than there are positions, for the same reason why the public is willing to support basic research -- we want to know how our universe works.
 It's the only one we have.